Steve Chia: 2006 General Election

-2011 general election
+2011 General Election

 The NSP withdrew from the SDA in 2007, so Chia contested under the NSP banner during the 2011 general election, this time in Pioneer SMC.
 He lost after garnering 39.27% of the vote against the PAP candidate Cedric Foo, who won with 60.73%.

-2015 general election
+2015 General Election

-Ahead of the 2015 general election, the NSP announced that it planned to field Chia as a candidate in MacPherson SMC.
+Ahead of the 2015 General Election, the NSP announced that it planned to field Chia as a candidate in MacPherson SMC.
 This was a controversial decision as another opposition party, the Workers' Party, had already announced that they would have a candidate contesting against the PAP in MacPherson SMC.
 On 22 August 2015, Chia released a statement on Facebook announcing that he had decided not to contest in the 2015 general election because he had received a lot of online criticism for pushing the NSP to renege on its deal to avoid a three-cornered fight in MacPherson SMC.

-2020 general election
+2020 General Election

 Chia eventually left the NSP and joined another opposition party, the Singapore People's Party (SPP), and became its organising secretary.
 He was elected secretary-general of the SPP on 5 November 2019.

-During the 2020 general election, Chia led a five-member SPP team to contest in Bishan–Toa Payoh GRC against a five-member PAP team led by Defence Minister Ng Eng Hen.
+During the 2020 general election, Chia along with Williamson Lee, Melvyn Chiu and Osman Sulaiman contested in Bishan–Toa Payoh GRC against the PAP team of Ng Eng Hen, Chong Kee Hiong, Chee Hong Tat and Saktiandi Supaat.
 The SPP team lost with 32.77% of the vote against the PAP team's 67.23%.

+2025 General Election

+In the 2025 General Election, Chia led a four-man team consisting of himself, Melvyn Chiu, Lim Rui Xian and Muhammad Norhakim at Bishan-Toa Payoh GRC, in a straight-fight against the incumbent PAP team led by then-Minister for Transport Chee Hong Tat.
+However, the SPP team lost, securing just 24.82% of the vote, or 21,944 votes.

 Controversies

 2003 nude photo scandal

-In 2003, Chia's wife Doreen, who was then pregnant with their first child, made a police report against her husband, alleging that he had molested their Indonesian domestic helper.
+In 2003, Chia's wife Doreen Chee, who was then pregnant with their first child, made a police report against her husband, alleging that he had molested their Indonesian domestic helper.
 The report came after she discovered photos of him and their helper, both naked, in the recycle bin of his computer.
 Their helper told the police that she was not forced into posing for the pictures, while Chia publicly admitted to taking the photos, confessing that he had an interest in nude photography.
 Chia also resigned from his positions as NSP secretary-general and SDA executive council member to save the NSP and SDA from further embarrassment, but remained a NCMP.